Sheng Li Lab for Computational Biology

 Research interests

-We are leveraging: i) unique insights into the epigenetic mechanisms controlling hematopoietic stem cells aging and hematopoietic malignancies, ii) powerful and cutting-edge genome technologies and computational algorithms that I developed for studying epigenetic plasticity and heterogeneity, iii) aged genetically engineered mouse models.
+We are leveraging: i) unique insights into the epigenetic mechanisms controlling hematopoietic stem cells aging, clonal hematopoiesis, and hematopoietic malignancies, ii) powerful and cutting-edge genome technologies and computational algorithms that I developed for studying epigenetic plasticity and heterogeneity, iii) aged genetically engineered mouse models.
 Building on the important prior research discoveries and on new interdisciplinary collaborations, we have set three main research areas:

 -

-Single-cell multi-omics: We will elucidate how aging and clonal hematopoiesis influence the propensity of blood stem cells to adapt to altered environments (“evolvability”) via single-cell multi-omics, which could not only forge a new paradigm for our understanding of leukemia onset but also provide candidate pathways for the development of preventative interventions
+Single-cell Spatial Multi-omics: We will elucidate how aging and clonal hematopoiesis influence the propensity of blood stem cells to adapt to altered environments (“evolvability”) via single-cell multi-omics, which could not only forge a new paradigm for our understanding of leukemia onset but also provide candidate pathways for the development of preventative interventions.
+We leverage spatial transcriptomic to map the aged tissue microenvironment ("ecosystem") and cell-to-cell communications including immune cell

 -